spacetelescope/jwst/docs/jwst/jump/arguments.rst

 *``--sat_expand``: Number of pixels to add to the radius of the saturated core of snowballs

-* ``--edge_size``: Since of the region on the edges fo the NIR detectors where saturated cores are not required for snowball detection
+* ``--edge_size``: The distance from the edge of the detector where saturated cores are not required for snowball detection

 * ``--find_showers``: Turn on the detection of showers for the MIRI detectors